Arthur-Milchior/anki-enhance-main-window/config.md

 Note that capping to a thousand does not usually make the rendering quicker.

 ### Dot in number
-Whether you want a big number such as 34968 to be shown as 34.968 or as 34968.
+Whether you want a big number such as 34968 to be shown as "34.968" or as "34968".

+### color zero
+The color to use for the zero.
+If it's a string, use always this color.
+By default, it's a kind of grey.
+If you set it to false, then it's not shown at all.
+You car remove this line or set it to  null to ensure that the default column is used.

 ## Columns